 Highlands and Islands Enterprise (HIE) was established to promote the economic and social development of the HIE area, to enhance employment and business skills, improve industrial efficiency, international competitiveness and the environment to achieve these.
 This scheme will be the principal instrument under which HIE will grant subsidy in pursuit of our strategic priorities of producing: Successful, productive and resilient businesses; Conditions for growth; and Strong, capable and resourceful communities.

 1.2 Duration

-The scheme takes effect from 1 January 2021 with an anticipated end date of 31 December 2022.
+The scheme takes effect from 1 January 2021 and the end date is extended to 31 December 2027.

 1.3 Legal Basis for the scheme